What is Aeronautical Engineering?

 - Research and development companies (9%)

-BLS also estimated an 8% job growth through 2030 due to the field’s growing focus on reduced noise pollution, as well as improved fuel efficiency and safety.
+BLS also estimated a 6% job growth through 2031 due to the field’s growing focus on reduced noise pollution, as well as improved fuel efficiency and safety.

 What is a Typical Aeronautical Engineering Salary?

 Given the demands of the field, you’re probably wondering how much aeronautical engineers make.
 BLS reported that aerospace and aeronautical engineers earned a median salary of $122,270 in 2021, with the lowest 10% earning an annual wage of less than $77,440 and the highest 10% earning $168,370.

 By comparison, the annual median wage for all U.S. workers in 2021 was $45,760.
-With that kind of projected earning potential, along with job growth on par with the national average, the future's looking bright those interested in a career as an aeronautical engineer.
+With that kind of projected earning potential, along with job growth on par with the national average, the future's looking bright for those interested in a career as an aeronautical engineer.

 How Do I Become an Aeronautical Engineer?

 So how do you get your aeronautical engineering career off the ground?
 In many cases, you must complete a Bachelor of Science (BS) in Aeronautical Engineering program accredited by the Accreditation Board for Engineering and Technology (ABET).
 There are additional licensure requirements that vary by state.
 And, if you want to work on projects related to national defense, you may also need a security clearance.

 “Historically, engineering education involves theory and application, with core topics supported by experimental labs to aid in physical understanding,” Guo said.